JOIN

 EXPECTATIONS & PHILOSOPHY

 A detailed overview of expectations and philosophy of our lab is given in the application guide.
 We believe in collaborative, open-science, and creating a supportive environment for all members.
 All members will have opportunity to shape the direction of their project, to learn new skills, and to set development goals that align with their future career interests.
-We aim to work hard and do good science, but to ensure we have rich and rewarding lives outside of academia.
+We aim to work hard and do good science, but to also ensure we have rich and rewarding lives outside of academia.